AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DID YOU KNOW?

-Despite the legal requirement and low-cost programs, the Insurance Research Council estimates that 17 percent of California drivers do not have insurance — 25 percent more than the national average.2
+Despite the legal requirement and low-cost programs, the Insurance Research Council estimates that 17 percent of California drivers do not have insurance — higher than the national average of 14 percent.
+2

 Proof of Insurance